Gaia EDR3 proper motions of Milky Way dwarfs I: 3D Motions and Orbits: Conclusion

 \section{Conclusion}

-We have determined the proper motions of 46 dSph galaxies using Gaia EDR3, with a robust evaluation of errors accounting both for effects of their statistics and of Gaia systematics.
+We have determined the proper motions of 46 dwarf galaxies using Gaia EDR3, with a robust evaluation of errors accounting both for effects of their statistics and of Gaia systematics.
 The gain compared to former DR2 analysis by \citet{fritz18Gaia} is twofold.
 First, the accuracy for objects in common between the two studies has improved by a factor $\sim$ 2.5, which corresponds to the actual reduction of total errors for the analysis of their tangential and 3D velocities.
-Second, it allows to increase to 40 the number of dSphs for which analysis of their motions can be robustly made, i.e., more than twice what was done with Gaia DR2.
+Second, it allows to increase to 40 the number of dwarf galaxies for which analysis of their motions can be robustly made, i.e., more than twice what was done with Gaia DR2.

-We have then derived the 3D phase-space diagram of dSphs that illustrates the sequence delineated by most dSphs.
+We have then derived the 3D phase-space diagram of dwarf galaxies that illustrates the sequence delineated by most dwarf galaxies.
 Gaia EDR3 errors on 3D velocities are systematically smaller than differences between expectations from various possible MW mass models.
-It implies that almost all dSphs are gravitationally bound if the MW total mass is larger than $8\times10^{11}$ $M_{\odot}$, while they would be increasingly unbound for MW mass values going down to $5.1\times10^{11}$ $M_{\odot}$ and $2.8\times10^{11}$ $M_{\odot}$.
+It implies that almost all dwarf galaxies are gravitationally bound if the MW total mass is larger than $8\times10^{11}$ $M_{\odot}$, while they would be increasingly unbound for MW mass values going down to $5.1\times10^{11}$ $M_{\odot}$ and $2.8\times10^{11}$ $M_{\odot}$.

 In this paper, we have incorporated calculations of integrated orbital parameters after considering the whole range of four MW mass models that can be consistent with the MW rotation curves \citep{eilers19Circular,mroz19Rotation}.
 It provides a useful library of orbits with different schemes for the MW mass, some of them could be either rosette or hyperbolic.
-While apocenters and eccentricities are very dependent on the adopted MW potential, we show that pericenter values are very robustly determined, whatever the MW mass model, and down to an accuracy of 10\% for a majority of dSphs.
+While apocenters and eccentricities are very dependent on the adopted MW potential, we show that pericenter values are very robustly determined, whatever the MW mass model, and down to an accuracy of 10\% for a majority of dwarf galaxies.